mwtaylor/Cookbook/content/recipes/baked-oats/index.md

 date: 2023-02-15T16:42:28-08:00
 draft: false
 title: "Baked Oats"
-summary: "A breakfast made from oats with the consistency of a cake"
+summary: "Breakfast made from oats with the consistency of a cake"
 weight: 100
 images:
   - 4x3/recipe.jpg